 - Blood Meal

 All are good choices.
 The more you learn about gardening and fertilizers, the better able you will be to select just the right organic matter to suit your needs.

-Are Controlled Release Products Preferable To Natural, Organic Fertilizers?
+Are Slow-Release Fertilizer Products Preferable To Natural, Organic Fertilizers?

-Are There Any Down-Sides To Commercially Prepared Controlled Release Fertilizers?
+Are There Any Down-Sides To Commercially Prepared Slow Release Fertilizer?

 What Is Coated Fertilizer?

 Some products are termed “coated.”
 There are a number of different formulations of this type of product, but all of them provide the basic plant nutrition you would expect in a good fertilizer: